jaszhix/NoMansConnect/app/nmssavetool/README.md

 ```
 #### Examples:
 ```
-  > nmssavetool encrypt -g normal C:\my_save_game.json
+  > nmssavetool encrypt -g 1 C:\my_save_game.json
 ```
-  Encrypts the file, `C:\my_save_game.json` and writes it to the latest save game slot for game mode 'normal'.
+  Encrypts the file, `C:\my_save_game.json` and writes it to game slot 1.

 ```
-  > nmssavetool encrypt -g normal C:\my_save_game.json -b D:\nms_backups
+  > nmssavetool encrypt -g 2 C:\my_save_game.json -b D:\nms_backups
 ```
-  Encrypts the file, `C:\my_save_game.json` and writes it to the latest save game slot for game mode 'normal'.
+  Encrypts the file, `C:\my_save_game.json` and writes it to game slot 2.
-  Before overwriting the current save game, backd up the save game file to the directory D:\nms_backups.
+  Before overwriting the existing game save it is backed up to the directory D:\nms_backups.

 ---
 ### info

-Outputs information about the latest game save for the specified game mode.
+Outputs information about the latest game save for the specified game slot.
 Information includes various player
 stats, the player position, and (optionally) inventory contents.
 When outputting inventory contents, by default
 the contents of all non-empty inventory slots are displayed.
-To see the empty slots as well, or to restrict furhter restrict what inventory types are displayed, use the -t/--types option.
+To see the empty slots as well, or to restrict
+further restrict what inventory types are displayed, use the -t/--types option.

 ```
 >nmssavetool help info

-nmssavetool 2.0.0.0
+nmssavetool

   --no-basic                (Default: false) Omits display of basic game-save information such as player stats
                             and position.